casperschipper/gameoflifev2/_pages/software.md

 4. *Optional:* Install **sc3plugins**: <http://supercollider.github.io/sc3-plugins/>
 This provides a .zip file, you can find instructions where to place the files under the same link.
-WFSCollider can run without sc3plugins, but will be missing some minor features; in particular the *mda_piano*, *magSmooth* and *moogVCF* Udefs will be missing
+WFSCollider can run without sc3plugins, but will be missing some minor features; in particular the *mda_piano*, *magSmooth* and *moogVCF* Udefs will be missing.
+You can also add sc3plugins later when needed.

 5. Once the Quark is installed, click the “Recompile Class Library” button or choose __Language__ > __Recompile Class Library__ from the menu bar.